SixArm/mast-cell-help/todo/quality-of-life-improvements/index.md

-Choose Allergen-Resistant Materials:** Consider using allergen-resistant materials for furnishings, such as hypoallergenic pillows and mattresses.
+Choose Allergen-Resistant Materials**: Consider using allergen-resistant materials for furnishings, such as hypoallergenic pillows and mattresses.

 Ventilation: Ensure proper ventilation in the home to reduce indoor air pollutants.
 Use exhaust fans in kitchens and bathrooms.